webmaeistro/houseloan-calc/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2bce8974-ffe6-42eb-8680-8ba8c8118d9e/deploy-status)](https://app.netlify.com/sites/houseloan-calc/deploys)

 Just a Proof of Competancy and a "self-evaluation-of-skills"

 Demo: <https://houseloan-calc.netlify.app>

-## Created by: Martin Andersen <marnader@pm.me> - Hire me for projects!
+## Created by: Martin Andersen <marnader@pm.me> - Hire me for projects

 :D *micdrop*

 This is a offline capable serviceWorker react-script experiment.

 PS: see lessions.md for topics this repo covers and lessions to be learned from replication.

 In the project directory, you can run: